stevenmcsorley/tailwinds-webpack-5-scss/README.md

 [source - https://echobind.com/post/tides-of-the-tailwind](https://echobind.com/post/tides-of-the-tailwind)

-One of things I have noticed over the years, is projects without style guides quickly become legacy code, as soon as a couple of weeks, or the devs who created it have left or never come back to that project unless new devs end up on it doing mainatenance and the need to speek to the previous devs to ask for an overview, stare at it for awhile and say, why did they not use a framework like Tailwinds to remove all all the above.
+One of things I have noticed over the years, is projects without style guides quickly become legacy code, as soon as a couple of weeks, or the devs who created it have left or never come back to that project unless new devs end up on it doing mainatenance and the need to speak to the previous devs to ask for an overview, stare at it for awhile and say, why did they not use a framework like Tailwinds to remove all of the above.
-The problem with creatingstyle guides especially with custom SCSS it takes time and it still doesnt cover the aspects of naming conventions, whats in the design, desgin system if it has one and some of the issues stated above.
+The problem with creating style guides especially with custom SCSS it takes time and it still doesnt cover the aspects of naming conventions, whats in the design, desgin system if it has one and some of the issues stated above.
 Style guides are still good to cover basic things and agreed on ideologies on granular aspects of the code creation and maintainabilty.
 But its not the silver bullet.

 ## Reusablity